 According to Utah State University, households should stock 300 pounds of grains/person to end up with a comfortable year’s supply, about 25-60 of which should be rice.
 This is easily accomplished at a reasonable cost.

-With a 50-pound bag per family member (which will set you back $20 per person at Sam’s Club, as of this writing) you’ll be better ensured that your family won’t starve should a disaster hit your area that leaves you without escape.
+With a 50-pound bag per family member (which will set you back $20 per person at Sam’s Club, as of this writing) you’ll be in a better place should a disaster hit your area that leaves you stranded without external help.
 Most certainly, you’re going to want to have other forms of food available to you as well, but rice is not a bad place to start and can easily serve as the foundation for what you’ll be eating throughout that time.

 Rice Wrap Up